 Conducting Research at CHOP is a quarterly seminar series designed to educate the CHOP community on key topics related to the implementation, management, and regulation of sponsored research.
-The series is a supplement to Getting Started at Stokes, an online orientation that provides essential information about the research infrastructure, services, and resources at CHOP Research, formerly known as the Joseph Stokes Jr. Research Institute.
+The series is a supplement to Getting Started at the CHOP Research Institute, an online orientation that provides essential information about the research infrastructure, services, and resources at CHOP Research, formerly known as the Joseph Stokes Jr. Research Institute.

-Topics for the series vary and include a combination of professional development and research ethics (i.e., submitting research proposals, building research budgets, conducting clinical research, responsible research practices, foundation funding, NIH peer review).
+Topics for the series vary and include a combination of professional development and research ethics (i.e., submitting research proposals, building research budgets, conducting clinical research, responsible research practices, foundation funding, NIH peer review, addressing research misconduct, exploring diversity in the scientific community).
 The series features external speakers and CHOP Research Institute experts, and each session offers practical advice and guidelines.

-For more information about CHOP's comprehensive RCR program, contact Janet Stuart at email@example.com or 267-426-7496.
+For more information about CHOP's comprehensive RCR program, contact the Office of Responsible Research Training at firstname.lastname@example.org or 267-426-7496.